Only On CBS2: Long Island Family Upset New York State Is Trying To Remove Son With Autism From Massachusetts Facility

 NEW YORK (CBSNewYork) — A Long Island couple is fighting for their adult son with special needs.

-They say New York state is trying to remove him from the only group home that’s ever helped him, putting his safety at risk and his progress in jeopardy, CBS2’s Jessica Layton reported Monday.READ MORE: Parents Of Missing Long Island Woman Gabby Petito Issue Tearful Plea For 22-Year-Old's Safe Return Home
+They say New York state is trying to remove him from the only group home that’s ever helped him, putting his safety at risk and his progress in jeopardy, CBS2’s Jessica Layton reported Monday.READ MORE: NYPD: Justin Soriano Wanted For Questioning In Deadly Shooting Of Pregnant Harlem Woman Shanice Young

 “Not only did he graduate and we had a party for him, but he went to the prom,” mother Michele Atkinson said.